-The legal office is part of the 37 Training Wing.
-Legal assistance is provided by the Staff Judge Advocate's Office to active duty, dependents, retirees and their dependents.
+The legal office is part of the 37th Training Wing.
+Legal assistance is provided by the staff judge advocate's office to active duty, dependents, retirees and their dependents.

-Please see the AF Legal Assistance Website for information on legal topics, online worksheets and other services.
+Go to the Air Force legal assistance website for information on legal topics, online worksheets and other services.

 Types of Services

-Services offered include legal advice for the active duty member, assistance with legal documents such as wills or powers-of-attorney, and more.
-There are walk-in hours for some of these services but it is best to call first.
+Services include legal advice for active-duty members, help with legal documents such as wills or powers of attorney and more.
+There are walk-in hours for some of these services, but it is best to call first.

-Claims for damaged or lost household goods associated with a PCS, either military or civilian, are processed by the 37 TRW claims office.
+Claims for damaged or lost household goods associated with a permanent change of station, either military or civilian, are processed by the 37th TRW claims office.
 Claims now can be submitted in person or online.
-To reach the Air Force Claims Service Center call 1-877-754-1212.
+To reach the Air Force claims service center, call 877-754-1212.

-Legal services offered include legal advice for the active duty member, assistance with legal documents such as wills or powers-of-attorney, and more.
+Legal services include legal advice for the active-duty member, assistance with legal documents such as wills or powers of attorney and more.
 There are walk-in hours for some of these services and it is best to contact our office at 210-652-6781 to ask about walk-in hours.

-Claims for damaged or lost household goods associated with a PCS, either military or civilian, are now processed online through the Claims Service Center, which is operated 24 hours a day, 7 days a week.
-The personnel working in the General Law and Administrative Law Divisions of the 902d MSG/JA office will be able to assist you with any questions or concerns you have about the claims process.
+Claims for damaged or lost household goods associated with a PCS, either military or civilian, are now processed online through the claims service center, which is operated 24 hours a day, seven days a week.
+The personnel working in the General Law and Administrative Law divisions of the 902nd Military Support Group/Judge Advocate’s office will be able to assist you with any questions or concerns you have about the claims process.

-Fort Sam Houston Legal Assistance Office offers free legal services to active duty personnel retired service members, as well as their dependents.
-The services offered by the office, as part of the U.S. Army Judge Advocate General's Corps, exemplify the government's commitment to the Soldier and the Soldier's family.
-This article highlights the services offered on post at the Legal Assistance Office and answers basic questions about common legal problems.
+The Fort Sam Houston legal assistance office offers free legal services to active-duty personnel and retired service members, as well as their dependents.
+The services offered by the office, as part of the U.S. Army Judge Advocate General's Corps, exemplify the government's commitment to the soldier and the soldier's family.
+This article highlights the services offered on post at the legal assistance office and answers basic questions about common legal problems.

-Over half of our clients seek help in estate planning.
+More than half of our clients seek help in estate planning.
 Most of these clients need assistance drafting wills.
 If your post-death estate is less than $2 million (including life insurance), we can draft your will.
-If your estate is higher than that amount, you will be referred to a civilian estate planner.
-If your estate exceeds $2 million, the government will tax the excess at approximately 50 %.
+If the value of your estate is more than that amount, you will be referred to a civilian estate planner.
+If your estate exceeds $2 million, the government will tax the excess at approximately 50%.
 For example, if you died with an estate of $3 million, the first $2 million would pass to your heirs tax-free while the remaining $1 million would be taxed, giving about $500,000 to the government.
 To avoid these taxes, you should see an estate planner.

 Drafting a will requires two appointments at our office:

-(1) An initial meeting with an attorney to discuss how you would like to dispose of your property.(2) A second meeting to review the will and have it executed, with the necessary formalities.
+An initial meeting with an attorney to discuss how you would like to dispose of your property

 In addition to basic wills, Fort Sam Houston is the only military installation in the country to offer probate services.
-Once a person dies, his or her will is usually probated by the county probate court to transfer title of property and other assets pursuant to the will.
+Once a person dies, their will is usually probated by the county probate court to transfer the title of the property and other assets pursuant to the will.